Detailed course offerings (Time Schedule) are available for

 PHG 511 Genetic Epidemiology (3) Sara Lindstroem

-Research methods for evaluating genetic influences on disease and risk factors and genetic-environmental interactions.
-Study designs and statistical methods include twin studies, family-based studies, genome-wide association studies, rare variant association studies and Mendelian randomization studies.
+Research methods for evaluating genetic influences on disease and risk factors and for assessing genetic-environment interactions.
+Study designs and statistical methods that are covered include twin studies, family-based studies, genome-wide association studies, rare variant association studies and Mendelian randomization studies.
 Prerequisite: either EPI 511 or equivalent; either BIOST 511 or equivalent; and either BIOST 509, experience with R programming language, or experience with other programming software; recommended: either GENOME 371 or equivalent.
 Offered: jointly with EPI 517; Sp.

 PHG 512 Legal, Ethical, and Social Issues in Public Health Genetics (3)

 Equips the student to anticipate and assess potential legal, ethical, and social barriers complicating the incursion of new genetic advances, information, and technologies into public and private healthcare delivery efforts.
 Prerequisite: GENOME 361, GENOME 371, or equivalent.
-Offered: jointly with B H 514/LAW H 504; A.
+Offered: jointly with B H 514/GCNSL 512/LAW H 504; A.